federicomariamassari/udacity-dand/projects/p4/dand-p4-explore-and-summarise-data.md

 #### **Update country factor levels**

 Because the main dataset spans over a century of world cinema, some of its entries refer to countries that no longer exists (i.e., Czechoslovakia, USSR, West Germany, and Yugoslavia).
 In mapping these countries to modern nations, I accredited to Czech (not Slovak) Republic movies produced in Czechoslovakia, and to Serbia those shot in Yugoslavia.
-The decision was based on directors' nationality.
-I also attributed to Russia films made in the USSR, but this choice is less than optimal, as it ignored the contributions of other former Soviet members (i.e., Armenia, Georgia, Ukraine).
+In both cases, the decision was based on directors' nationality.
+I also attributed to Russia films made in the USSR.
+Here, the choice was dictated by convenience (mapping to a unique factor level) rather than by accuracy (acknowledging the contributions of other former Soviet members).

 ``` r
 # Uniform Country levels with those of world map